inmbolmie/elfacun/SOURCE.md

 ### Introduction

 I include here all the resources needed to build a module.

+There are separated design files for V1 and V2 hardware.
+The firmare is the same for both versions though.

-Building a module from scratch is not easy though.
+Building a module from scratch is not easy.
 I will try to give some caveats for each step.
 You will need to:

 * Make a PCB with the provided fabrication files, or customize one from the Kicad design files
 * Get all the components and assemble the PCB